TimMonko/urssi-docs/docs/docstrings.md

     ...
 ```

-## Code Style

-Following a consistent code style can greatly help readability and understanding

 ## Tests?!?!

 Tests are another form of documentation.
-Tests help us crystallize what we
+Tests help us crystallize for both ourselves and for collaborators the purpose of our code.
+At least for unit tests, they can also form a sort of documentation.
+Just some encouragement to take the time to write tests, they are as important as making functions that (you think) work.

+## Code Style

+Following a consistent code style can greatly help readability and understanding of a codebase.
+Sometimes, code style can become a mess in projects, and it also becomes harder to contribute to that project because there is uncertainty on even how to start writing code.
+If a project has a fairly regular codestyle, don't be afraid to contribute because these projects are (usually) very helpful at providing suggestions to adopt code to meet any standards that might exist.
+This particularly is better is the enemy of the good.

 ## Other Tips